limkokyew/tiny-applets/README.md

 Where does the time go?
 Track how much time you spend on different activites, such as studying or relaxing, and if necessary, adjust your schedule accordingly!

+### 🐍 Snake game
+**Technologies used**: Python

+A classic game that probably everyone has played at least once.
+Control a snake and eat the surrounding fruit, but avoid going out of bounds or ... hitting yourself!